Accreditation

 Counseling

-Loras College’s Counseling program meets the educational requirements to allow students to become mental health counselors in Iowa, Illinois, Wisconsin, and Minnesota, with their specific state titles.
-If an applicant or student is interested in becoming licensed in another state, they should work with the Program Director individually to determine if they are eligible for licensure in that state.
+Loras College’s counseling program meets the educational requirements to allow students to become mental health counselors in Iowa, Illinois, Wisconsin, and Minnesota, with their specific state titles.
+If an applicant or student is interested in becoming licensed in another state, they should work with the program director individually to determine if they are eligible for licensure in that state.

 Education

-Loras Teacher Education Programs are aligned with the State of Iowa teacher licensure requirements; the College’s authority to recommend candidates for an initial Iowa teaching license and/or additional endorsements is maintained through program approval issued by the Iowa Department of Education.
+Loras teacher education programs are aligned with the State of Iowa teacher licensure requirements; the College’s authority to recommend candidates for an initial Iowa teaching license and/or additional endorsements is maintained through program approval issued by the Iowa Department of Education.
 As most states offer reciprocity for Iowa license holders, students who plan to seek teacher licensure in another state after earning their initial Iowa teaching license should contact the teacher licensing authority in the prospective state to determine current licensure and testing requirements for an out-of-state candidate.
-Our graduates regularly seek employment and obtain licensure in other states.
-As of June 2021, California requires a basic skills test and within five years an additional English learner authorization, Illinois offers full reciprocity with Iowa license holders, and Wisconsin, for some licensure levels/grades, an additional reading test is required.
-Training in Minority Group Relations – WI American Indian Bands and Tribes may also be required, and can be completed through workshops/courses taken in the first year of employment.

 School Counseling